| Spiral Dynamics

 etc.

-Clare Graves' original theory on which Spiral Dynamics is based
+Clare Graves' original theory on which Spiral Dynamics based

 was known as Emergent Cyclic Levels Of Existence Theory (ECLET).